urbantrout/docs/en/templating/querying-elements/craft-categories.md

 Limits the results to *X* categories.

-### `locale`
+### `site`

-The locale the categories should be returned in.
-(Defaults to the current site locale.)
+The site the categories should be returned in.
+(Defaults to the current site.)

 ### `nextSiblingOf`

 Only fetch the category which is the next sibling of the given category.
-Accepts either a [CategoryModel]({entry:templating/categorymodel}) object or a category’s ID.
+Accepts either a [CategoryModel](en/templating/categorymodel) object or a category’s ID.

 ### `offset`